marykohl3/Pro-Israel-Blocker/README.md

 2) Include 1 or more reliable sources to support your claim.
 Ideally, the source would be less than 2 years old.

+# Known Bugs
+- does not work on Target.com
+- filters listicles online - you will need to turn off the extension and refresh your page

 ## Version 1.0
 - A pop-up will appear if you are on a site of a company that is Pro-Israel
 - Any companies or brands that are pro-Israel are replaced with PRO-ISRAEL BLOCKER